 Skill in building dry stone walls without mortar is a Wakhi expertise.
 In Afghan Pamir for example, Kirghiz herders, ignore this technology.
 In their high settlements, when they want constructions in addition to their yurts, they hire Wakhi people (Matthieu & Mareile Paley — Pamir, p.
 132).

 However, it should be mentioned that concrete blocks begin to appear for housing and for small shops closed with their inevitable iron curtains while topped with metal sheets.
-Then, these shops look like average suburban garages or “Naran-fashion” stalls (the social and visual damages spoiling Kaghan Valley will be addressed in another article).
+Then, these shops look like average suburban garages or “Naran-fashion” stalls (the social and visual damages of domestic tourism spoiling Kaghan Valley are truly worrying).
 Fortunately, they are, at this time, still in a small quantity.
 Moreover, due to the limited number of external visitors, shop keepers don’t need to show any disrupting commercial signs, while every inhabitant knows their specialties.
 Thanks to this contained invasion, Zood Khun “main street” (being also the end of the valley road) stays, till today, incomparably more poetic than the one of Sost (the settlement where Chapursan road connects with Karakoram Highway, KKH).

 Wood for a more stable structure